chocolatey/choco/docs/generated/CommandsInstall.md

 # Install Command (choco install)

 Installs a package or a list of packages (sometimes specified as a packages.config).
-Some may prefer to use `cinst` as a shortcut for [[`choco install`|Commandsinstall]].
+Some may prefer to use `choco-inst` as a shortcut for [[`choco install`|Commandsinstall]].

 **NOTE:** 100% compatible with older chocolatey client (0.9.8.32 and below)